1985 Chicago Bears season: Playoffs

 The Bears' defense dominated the game by allowing only 32 rushing yards and sacked Giants quarterback Phil Simms for 60 yards.
 Simms was 14/35 for 209 yards while running back Joe Morris, the NFL's regular-season touchdown leader, finished with 32 yards on 12 carries.
 Chicago's first touchdown resulted on a New York punt attempt from their own 12-yard line.
 The wind, blowing at 13 mph, caught the ball just enough for punter Sean Landeta to completely miss it, and Shaun Gayle picked it up and ran 5 yards for a touchdown.
 Bears quarterback Jim McMahon later threw two touchdown passes in the third quarter, both to Dennis McKinnon.
 McMahon finished the game with 216 passing yards, while running back Walter Payton rushed for 94 yards.

 At the start of the week leading up to the NFC Championship Game, Ditka commented on what he perceived as the NFL's unfavorable treatment of his team by famously stating, "I don't think we come in great favor with certain people.
 I think it's the same reason people look with disfavor on the Raiders.
 There are some teams that are fair-haired; there are some teams that are not fair-haired.
 There are teams named Smith; there are teams named Grabowski.
 The Rams are a Smith.
 We're a Grabowski."

-The Bears defense dominated the game by limiting Rams running back Eric Dickerson to 46 yards, and holding quarterback Dieter Brock to 10 out of 31 completions for 66 passing yards.
+The Bears' defense once again dominated the game by limiting Rams running back Eric Dickerson to 46 yards, and holding quarterback Dieter Brock to 10 out of 31 completions for 66 passing yards.
 Los Angeles only gained 130 yards of total offense.
 Chicago quarterback Jim McMahon scored on a 16-yard touchdown run in the first quarter, and later threw a 22-yard touchdown pass to Willie Gault in the third quarter.
 Kicker Kevin Butler kicked a 34-yard field goal in the first period.
 In the fourth quarter, defensive lineman Richard Dent forced Brock to fumble, and linebacker Wilber Marshall picked up the loose ball and returned it 52 yards for a touchdown.